MoriahDavid/OOP-Ex3/README.md

 <br />

 ### 🔶 Tests:
-The project has been checked by Junit tests, manual GUI test and preformance tests. <br />
+The project has been checked by unittests, manual GUI test and preformance tests. <br />
-We also implement graph generator class that creats graph with given parameters.
 <br />